-When Tim Cook ran Apple, he was maniacal about simplifying products and product lines.
+When Steve Jobs ran Apple, he was maniacal about simplifying products and product lines.
 He wanted simple, easy-to-use products.
-He also believed in minimal SKUs in order to limit choices consumers must make.
+He also believed in minimal SKUs to limit choices consumers must make.
 The idea was to simplify buying decisions and make products that were easy to use.

 Brand reputation matters.
 Simplifying enrolling and paying for insurance increases the likelihood of earning repeat customers.
 The budgets that state exchanges have allocated to marketing and outreach can be in the tens of millions of dollars.
 But a poor customer experience – highlighted by a confusing array of bills and payment options – leaves a poor brand impression, making it harder to attract and retain customers.

 Consolidated billing can help by ensuring everything related to acquiring insurance – enrollment as well as billing and payment – is handled by the state exchange.
 That gives the exchange 12 touchpoints every year that they otherwise wouldn’t have.
-Exchanges can use those touchpoints to message about open enrollment, subsidies or other exchange-related topics that help reinforce the exchange’s brand.
+Exchanges can use those touchpoints to message about open enrollment, subsidies, or other exchange-related topics that help reinforce its brand.

 Certifi helps private and public health insurance exchanges improve enrollment and build a better member experience with health insurance exchange consolidated billing and payment solutions.